Free shipping on your order

 OEKO CertifiedNon-toxic Dyes

-Handcrafted with high-quality 100% Pure Mulberry Silk, super soft, and smooth to touch and looks shiny, RachelSilk scarves are designed to bring you the most breezy, cozy, and versatile experience while friendly to your skin.
+Handcrafted with high-quality 100% Pure Mulberry Silk, super soft and smooth to touch, RachelSilk scarves are designed to bring you the most breezy, cozy, and versatile experience while friendly to your skin.

 Each piece designed with beautiful patterns and different attractive colors and well packed; it’s perfect and ready to be used as a gift.